Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: A NEW LOOK ON BLACK-HOLE: LIGHT-TRAPPING INSIDE, DUE TO TOTAL-INTERNAL-REFRACTION

-What happens if the light ray after entering the atmosphere (at r = critical angle) suffers total-internal-reflection (due to slight change in refractive index or angle) at point C (Figures 2 \& 3).
-The ray will thus continue to travel inside the atmosphere along a closed regular polygon as shown in Figure(3).
-For max possible deviation \& nearness to star, the ray enters at critical-angle and touches the star-core at point B (Figure(3)).
-If the ray AC passes above B, it will not suffer total-internal-reflection and thus will come out of atmosphere at the first-pass at point C; whereas if ray sight AC is below B the ray will be trapped (obstructed, thus absorbed) by the star-core.\\\\ For max possible deviation situation when total-internal-reflection may occur at point C as shown in Figure(3); the ray after traveling a few rounds along the polygon(s) can ultimately come-out from any vertices including C. It may be noted that refraction angle $ r = (90 - \theta)$ and that $ 2\theta n = 360 $; thus $r = 90 - \frac{180}{n}$ where n is the number of sides of the polygons shown in Figure(3).
-The `minimum' possible n for a polygon to exist is 3 (triangle); so for n =3, r = 30 degrees.
-The limiting case for n = 3, $r = 30^{0}$ (as shown in Figure(3.c)) may be looked at as if this limiting case correspond to black-hole formation.
+For max possible deviation situation when total-internal-reflection may occur at point $C$ as shown in Figure-$3$; the ray after traveling a few rounds along the polygon(s) can ultimately come-out from any vertices including $C$.
+It may be noted that refraction angle $ r = (90 - \theta)$ and that $ 2\theta n = 360 $; thus $r = 90 - \frac{180}{n}$ where $n$ is the number of sides of the polygons shown in Figure-$3$.
+The `minimum' possible n for a polygon to exist is $3$ (triangle); so for $n =3$, $r = 30$ degrees.
+The limiting case for $n = 3$, $r = 30^{0}$ (as shown in Figure-$3.c$) may be looked at as if this limiting case correspond to black-hole formation.
 This is because if the critical angle $ r < 30^{0} $ (i.e., $\mu > 2$), the light ray will directly fall (be trapped) onto the star-core and will be absorbed, thus the ray will not come-out.
-So, black-hole condition is $n = 3, r \leq 30^{0}$ or $\mu \geq 2$ as given in Eqs. \ref{eq8}, \ref{eq9} \& \ref{eq10}.
+So, black-hole condition is $n = 3$, $r \leq 30^{0}$ or $\mu \geq 2$ as given in Eqs. \ref{eq8}, \ref{eq9} \& \ref{eq10}.

 From Eq. \ref{eq4} (with k=2) \& Eq. \ref{eq9}, the final condition for black-hole is thus given by,